MarlonOtter/Chemical-Visualiser/README.md

 -   nlohmann::json - parsing json data
 -   imgui - UI
 -   rlImgui - allow imgui to work with raylib
+-   nativefiledialog-extended - opens a file dialog with the OS so the user can select a file/path

 ## Build